-However, this does not mean that your own plug would not work on a French socket.
+However, this does not mean that your own plug would not work on a French electricity socket.
 Most European sockets are compatible with the French ones.
-But if your power plugs do not match this shape, you may need an adapter.
+But if your power plugs do not match this shape, you may need a French plug adapter.
 However, an adapter only solves the shape issue; it does not change the voltage.

 What is the Electricity Voltage in France?

 That being said, it does not mean that your North American appliances will not work in France.
-It depends on devices!
+It depends on the device!

 Short answer: you'll need to check on the device itself.
 But here's a rule of thumb:

 - Most modern, digital items like laptops, cellphones or cameras are designed to be compatible with a vast variety of voltages (from 100 to 240 V usually).